Purvitha-gh/Short-Boundary-Detection/README.md

-Shot Boundary Detection
-Shot Boundary Detection (SBD) is a key technique in video analysis, used to segment a video into separate shots.
+Short Boundary Detection (SBD) is a key technique in video analysis, used to segment a video into separate shots.
 A shot is a sequence of frames taken continuously by a single camera without interruption.
 Detecting these boundaries is essential for video indexing, summarization, and content analysis.
 Here's how it works:

 Types of Transitions: